geops/react-transit/src/layers/README.md

 #

-This demonstrates the use of TrackerLayer.
+This demonstrates the use of TrajservLayer.

 ```jsx
 import React from 'react';